Kate Smith Statue Covered Up, ‘God Bless America’ Cut From Flyers Games After Revelations Of Racist Lyrics

-Kate Smith famous rendition of “God Bless America” will no longer be played at Philadelphia Flyers hockey games or New York Yankees baseball games.
+Kate Smith’s famous rendition of “God Bless America” will no longer be played at Philadelphia Flyers hockey games or New York Yankees baseball games.
 The once beloved First Lady Of Radio, who died in 1986, debuted Irving Berlin’s famous song on Armistice Day in 1938 and the song has been played at countless sporting events for decades ever since.
 But Smith’s recording has now been pulled due to the late singer’s controversial past lyrics.

 According to The Courier-Post, in the 1930s, Kate Smith recorded the offensive jingle and video “Pickaninny Heaven,” which she directed at “colored children.”
 A shocking video for the song takes place in an orphanage for black children and contains extremely offensive imagery.